jeanpauphilet/msPCA/README.md

 To regenerate these files, run `notebooks/notebook_synthetic.R` from the repository root.
-It writes to `notebooks/`; copy the two PNGs into `man/figures/` afterwards, since that is where this README and the website read them from. `replication/run_all.R` does not cover this script — it runs the contents of `replication/` only.
+It writes to `notebooks/`; copy the two PNGs into `man/figures/` afterwards, since that is where this README and the website read them from.
 For a broader comparison — seven competing packages on four real datasets — see the
 [benchmarking article](https://jeanpauphilet.github.io/msPCA/articles/benchmarking.html);
 its replication scripts are in [`replication/`](replication).